wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 The proxy MUST change the value of a non-null fingerprint in the PKESK to the forwardee's key fingerprint.
-The proxy MUST change the value of the EC ephemeral public key in the algorithm specific data of the PKESK to the the encoding of eC, as described in
+The proxy MUST change the value of the EC ephemeral public key in the algorithm specific data of the PKESK to the the encoding of eC, using the encoding described in {{I-D.ietf-openpgp-crypto-refresh}}, Section 9.2.1.
-{{I-D.ietf-openpgp-crypto-refresh}}, Section 9.2.

 # Decrypting forwarded messages